 Medical Malpractice and Preparticipation Sports Physicals

 Experts agree that the preparticipation physical examination (PPE), or sports physical, is best conducted by the young athlete’s primary care physician in the office setting.
-However, procrastination on the part of parents, lack of a medical home, or financial constraints often lead high school athletic directors and/or athletic trainers to arrange for the PPE to be done in a mass screening that typically involves multiple medical providers at the school or a local clinic a few weeks prior to the start of the fall sports season.
+However, procrastination on the part of parents, lack of a medical home, or financial constraints often lead athletic directors and/or athletic trainers to arrange for the PPE to be done in a mass screening that typically involves multiple medical providers at the school or a local clinic a few weeks prior to the start of the sports season.

 - Explain to the patient and the parents or legal guardian the nature and scope of the physician-patient relationship.